 Doctoral level research

-Unique among practitioner-oriented doctoral degrees, the program is completed with a one-year thesis—a process through which you develop in-depth knowledge in a topic of your choice.
+Unique among practitioner-oriented doctoral degrees, the program is a process through which you develop in-depth expertise and a research agenda in a topic of your choice.
 The creation of a publication quality thesis can lead to recognition in your field through the production of a book, white papers, and other publications.

 Interaction with Ph.D. in Information Science and Technology students